rohbotics/pifi/README.md

 SSH into the robot with `ssh ubuntu@10.42.0.1`.

-Once logged into the robot, run `sudo pifi add WIFI_SSID password`, and reboot `sudo reboot`.
+Once logged into the robot, run `sudo pifi add WIFI_SSID PASSWORD`, and reboot `sudo reboot`.

 Your robot should now be connected to your network.